What do fats do?

 How about supplements?

 For those who choose to supplement with fish oil, please assure that it has been tested for contaminants and heavy metals and protected against oxidation during the processing so it does not become rancid.
 Monolauric acid may help with immune system issues.
-Red yeast rice and other supplements may help control high cholesterol levels in lieu of a statin.
+Red yeast rice and other supplements may help control high cholesterol levels in lieu of a statin but mitochondria should still be supported.
+For those that go toward Keto, coconut oil or MCT can help the transition from carb to fat burning.

 What can you do to improve your cardiovascular and other inflammatory disease risk?

-Eating to control blood sugar levels, consume high-fiber, essential fatty acids, magnesium, a multivitamin, and vitamin D. Stay hydrated.
+Eating to control blood sugar levels, consume high-fiber, essential fatty acids, magnesium, a multivitamin, and vitamin D is a good place to start.
+Stay hydrated.
 Find and control sources of inflammation.
 Exercise will control blood sugar levels and help improve insulin sensitivity.